 It was these kinds of thoughts that prompted my wife and I to institute what we call our Annual Silent Retreat.
 It’s not an official thing, it’s just a few days to get away from all the daily tasks, non-stop noise and easy distractions that assault us each day, turning us into little task masters and distraction junkies.

 This is not a vacation.
 It is not a 3 day, 4 night all-inclusive Caribbean excursion.
-Those are vacations are important.
+Those are vacations and are very important.
 But this is definitely something different.

 The only rules for our silent retreats are: